 Ultimately, it is the culture of collaboration at UVA that will be pivotal to the success of the Fibrosis Initiative.
 “Researchers here are truly open to helping other labs even if there is no immediate benefit to themselves,” Saucerman said.

-Alexander Krupnick, M.D., a thoracic surgeon investigating the role of fibrosis in lung transplant rejection, echoed this thought.
+Dr. Alexander Krupnick, a thoracic surgeon investigating the role of fibrosis in lung transplant rejection, echoed this thought.
 “UVA has brought together a superb group of people who actively look for opportunities to combine forces,” he said.
 “This combination is very rare.”